um-computacion/computacion-2025-backgammon-josefinaPorolli/JUSTIFICACION.md

 The class must have an instance of the game in general, with the management of turns, the board, the checkers, and the dice primarily.

 # Relevant design decisions

+- In the graphical interface, pure rendering was used, without images, since I couldn't find a way to include images of dice or checkers that I liked how it looked.
+It might be a heavy interface for some devices, but luckily we have the command-line interface :)

+- Initially, the memory address of the Checker class instance was going to be used as an identifier.
+Eventually, I reconsidered and realized that the user might need to suspend the program or the computer itself, and the swap between virtual and main memory does not guarantee that the checker we need will always return to (or even remain in) the same main memory location.

+- For a while, I considered making each board field simply a list containing the color of the checkers it holds (if it has any) and the number of checkers present.
+However, if I had done it that way, the Checker class would have had no reason to exist.

+- Instead of creating 30 instances of the Checker class directly (as I did at one point), the CheckerFactory class was created with the create_checker_set method.
+This method creates those instances and adds them to a list for better organization, and also to make Pylint happier.

+- The multiple methods used for move validation were implemented not only to keep Pylint satisfied but also to ensure much more organized code that better follows the flow diagram.

 # Exceptions and error handling
 # Testing and coverage strategies
 # References to SOLID requirements and how they are met